Evidence layer·Retrieval

 -> source metadata

-Retrieved evidence is used to improve context selection.
-It helps papers and explanations speak from the best available local scientific material instead of dumping raw runtime fields.
+Retrieved evidence improves context selection.
+It helps generated papers and candidate explanations speak from the best available local scientific material instead of dumping raw runtime fields.
+The reranker (BAAI/bge-reranker-v2-m3) sharpens the retrieved set before narrative generation.